ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    are continually evolving, difficult situations may arise in the future.
-For example, it is possible that future requirements imposed by the University of California Office of the President (UCOP) or the UCSF concerning PHI data would in turn negatively impact on the ability of the cluster to serve its founding purpose, as defined in the [Governance document].
+For example, it is possible that future requirements imposed by the University of California Office of the President (UCOP) or UCSF concerning protected data would in turn negatively impact the ability of the cluster to serve its founding purpose, as defined in the [Governance document].
 In such a case, the Steering Committee may roll back configurational changes or otherwise re-configure the cluster, so that the founding needs are